The $U(1)_{L_\mu-L_\tau}$ breaking phase transition, muon $g-2$, dark matter, collider and gravitational wave: breaking phase transition

 \section{$U(1)_{L_\mu-L_\tau}$ breaking phase transition}

 At high temperatures, the global minimum of the finite-temperature effective potential is at the origin, i.e. $SU(2)_L\times U(1)_Y\times U(1)_{L_\mu-L_\tau}$ is unbroken.
 When the temperature drops, the potential changes and at some point develops a minimum at non-vanishing field values.
-The phase transition between the unbroken and the broken phase can proceed in basically two different ways.
+The PT between the unbroken and the broken phase can proceed in basically two different ways.
 In a FOPT, at the critical temperature $T_C$, the two degenerate minima will be at different points in field space, typically with a potential barrier in between.
-For a second order (cross-over) transition, the broken and symmetric minimum are not degenerate until they are at the same point in field space.
-In this paper we focus on a first-order $U(1)_{L_\mu-L_\tau}$ breaking phase transition.
+For a second-order (cross-over) transition, the broken and symmetric minimum are not degenerate until they are at the same point in field space.
+In this paper we focus on a first-order $U(1)_{L_\mu-L_\tau}$ breaking PT.